rachelkyung/ScreenMonitoring/README.md

 5. Comply with Laws – Follow relevant laws (e.g., privacy and communication laws).

 The code has not been compiled, so please compile it yourself.

+If you find it difficult or inconvenient to use, feel free to contact me at ky3n8n4y00n@gmail.com, insta.ky3n8n4y00n, or discord.traditionalgangjeong, and I'll do my best to assist you.
+Please note that replies might be delayed if you contact me via email.

+Thank you.

+-This is kyung na yun from ddc girl's middle school-